Richard J. Baron, MD, MACP, President and Chief Executive Officer of ABIM & ABIM Foundation

 Dr. Dugosh earned a bachelor's degree in Psychology from Texas A&M University-Kingsville, where he graduated summa cum laude.
 He holds masters and doctoral degrees in Experimental Psychology from the University of Texas at Arlington.

-As of July 2020, Dr. Dugosh reported the following external relationships.
+As of May 2023, Dr. Dugosh reported no ongoing external relationships.

 Rebecca S. Lipner, Ph.D., Senior Vice President, Assessment and Research